GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-function-v1/README.md

 ### Multiple Cloud Functions within project

-When deploying multiple functions do not reuse `bundle_config.output_path` between instances as the result is undefined.
-Default `output_path` creates file in `/tmp` folder using project Id and function name to avoid name conflicts.
+When deploying multiple functions do not reuse `bundle_config.archive_path` between instances as the result is undefined.
+Default `archive_path` creates file in `/tmp` folder using project Id and function name to avoid name conflicts.

 ```hcl
 module "cf-http-one" {